ShahbajKhan/fair-fares/README.md

 2) User can sign up and log in with email and password.

-3) App has private route
+3) App has private route and google map.

 4) App uses firebase auth redirect